 - PET/CT scan

 - Internal—Radioactive materials are placed into the body near the cancer cells.
-This is used less often.

-- Physical therapy to help with walking, balance, and building strength
+- Walking, balance, and building strength

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.